luoxisteven/CRUD-Demo/ts-front/README.md

 # Tasks React Frontend

 A simple, minimalistic React TypeScript frontend application for managing tasks.
-This frontend connects to a Node.js REST API backend to perform CRUD operations on tasks.
+This frontend connects to a Node.js backend switching between RestAPI and GraphQL to perform CRUD operations on tasks.

 ## Layout
 ![image](../img/website.jpg)